 Appendix A Guidelines for the Seismic Retrofit of Existing Buildings.
 Appendix A provides guidelines for upgrading the seismic resistance capacity of different types of existing buildings.
-It is organized into separate chapters which deal with buildings of different types, including unreinforced masonry buildings, reinforced concrete and reinforced masonry wall buildings, and light-frame wood buildings.
+It is organized into separate chapters which deal with buildings of different types, including unreinforced masonry buildings, reinforced concrete and reinforced masonry wall buildings, and lightframe wood buildings.

 Appendix B Supplementary Accessibility Requirements for Existing Buildings and Facilities.
 Chapter 11 of the International Building Code (IBC) contains provisions that set forth requirements for accessibility to buildings and their associated sites and facilities for people with physical disabilities.
-Sections 410, 605, 705, 906, 1006, 1012.1.4, 1012.8, 1105, 1204.1, 1205.15, 1401.2.5 and 1508 in the code address accessibility provisions and alternatives permitted in existing buildings.
+Section 305 addresses accessibility provisions and alternatives permitted in existing buildings.
 Appendix B was added to address accessibility in construction for items that are not typically enforceable through the traditional building code enforcement process.

-Appendix C Guidelines For Wind Retrofit Of Existing Buildings.
+Appendix C Guidelines for Wind Retrofit of Existing Buildings.
 This Appendix is intended to provide guidance for retrofitting existing structures to strengthen their resistance to wind forces.
 This appendix is similar in scope to Appendix A which addresses seismic retrofits for existing buildings except that the subject matter is related to wind retrofits.
 These retrofits are voluntary measures that serve to better protect the public and reduce damage from high wind events for existing buildings.

-The purpose of the Appendix is to provide prescriptive alternatives for addressing retrofit of buildings in high wind areas.
-Currently there are two chapters which deal with the retrofit of gable ends and the fastening of roof decks, Appendix Chapters C1 and C2 respectively.
+The purpose of the Appendix is to provide prescriptive alternatives for addressing retrofit of buildings in high-wind areas.
+Currently there are two chapters which deal with the retrofit of gable ends and the fastening of roof decks, Appendix Chapters C1 and C2, respectively.

 Resource A Guidelines on Fire Ratings of Archaic Materials and Assemblies.
-In the process of repair and alteration of existing buildings, based on the nature and the extent of the work, the IEBC might require certain upgrades in the fire-resistance rating of building elements, at which time it becomes critical for the designers and the code officials to be able to determine the fire-resistance rating of the existing building elements as part of the overall evaluation for the assessment of the need for improvements.
+In the process of repair and alteration of existing buildings, based on the nature and the extent of the work, the IEBC might require certain upgrades in the fire-resistance rating of building elements, at which time it becomes critical for the designers and the code officials to be able to determine the fireresistance rating of the existing building elements as part of the overall evaluation for the assessment of the need for improvements.
 This resource document provides a guideline for such an evaluation for fire-resistance rating of archaic materials that is not typically found in the modern model building codes.